The Tufts Daily: History

 The Daily published an investigative report in November 2018 detailing over $22 million in donations to Tufts from charitable organizations with histories of funding academically and racially controversial research, including the Charles Koch Foundation, the John Templeton Foundation, and the Sarah Scaife Foundation.
 The investigative series, titled "Dark Money at Tufts," cited examples in which the organizations have been given influence over hiring decisions and academic curricula after donating to other universities and reported that Tufts administrators and faculty are "often unaware of, or uninterested in, donors' philanthropic record and relevant interests."

 In March 2022, Tufts Daily Deputy News Editor Emily Thompson and Editor in Chief Alexander Janoff were sued by local landlord and orthodontist Mouhab Rizkallah over Thompson's reporting on a protest against Rizkallah's negligent treatment of his tenants.

 Rizkallah accused Thompson and Janoff of defamation, saying Thompson's article misrepresented the comment he gave to the Daily for her story.
 Thompson and Janoff maintained that the article was accurate as published, and the suit was ultimately dismissed with prejudice.
 Prior to dismissal, it garnered coverage from the Boston Globe and Teen Vogue, among other publications.

 The Daily published the first edition of The Tufts Daily Magazine on December 5, 2024.
 Its founding editor is Henry Chandonnet.

+On March 26, 2024, the Daily published an op-ed co-authored by Rümeysa Öztürk, Fatima Rahman, Genesis Perez and Nicholas Ambeliotis. Öztürk was later arrested by federal agents from the United States Department of Homeland Security (DHS) in Somerville, Massachusetts on March 25, 2025.
+She was held in Louisiana for 45 days until a Vermont judge ordered her release on bail on May 9, 2025.
+An immigration judge later terminated her removal proceedings.